 + PRO: Work/life balance

 Swedes generally have around five weeks of vacation a year, plus a generous number of public national holidays.
 This, combined with a family-oriented culture, contributes to a strong sense of work/life balance, even in the capital city.
-Even the more demanding and fast-paced industries will have fewer working hours per week compared to companies in many other Western and Asian cities.
+Even the more demanding and fast-paced industries will have fewer working hours per week than companies in many other Western and Asian cities.

 – CON: Slow summers and holidays

-Culture shock in Stockholm
+Local culture in Stockholm

 Stockholm is a tolerant and worldly city and is welcoming to all kinds of people and cultures.
 The Scandinavian shyness is likely the biggest hurdle that an expat will have to deal with.